-Take $500 per person off on board the M/V Plancius and contact us for further discounts with this Cruise Company.
+Take $800 per person off on board the M/v Plancius or M/v Hondius and contact us for further discounts with this Cruise Company.

 This Falkland Islands, South Georgia, and Antarctic Peninsula Cruise on board m/v Plancius is an animal lover’s dream come true.
 The expedition explores one of the last untamed areas on Earth – a land of ruggedly beautiful landscapes and amazingly varied wildlife.
 On this expedition cruise, you can meet at least six penguin species.

 - 30 Nov – 18 Dec, 2019

 - 1 Nov – 21 Nov, 2020